kubewarden/docs/docs/contribution-guide/contributing.md

 - Familiarize yourself with the [documentation repository](https://github.com/kubewarden/docs) and the [static site generator](https://docusaurus.io/).
 - Docusaurus makes use of the Markdown syntax and uses [MDX](https://mdxjs.com/) as the parser.
-Ensure you're familiar with the Markdown before you begin.
+Ensure you're familiar with Markdown before you begin.
 - Understand how to [suggest an improvement](./suggesting-an-improvement) and [open a pull request](#).